janaagaard75/expo-and-typescript/README.md

 2. Two issues when running the app in Expo, one about npm not found and then this second one *`npm` command not found.
 If you have npm installed please run `npm install -g exp && exp path`*.
 Both messages can be removed by install exp globally running the suggested command, though.
 Install globally with Yarn does not seem to work.

-3. Warning inside the app that `StackNavigator` has been deprecated.
-The warning includes a fix, but I haven't updated the code yet.

 ## Running the App

 You can either run the app using [Expo XDE](https://expo.io/tools#xde) or using the command line.
 Personally I find that using the XDE is the easiest solution, since it handles a lot of the setup for you, but if you're prefer using the command line here are the commands to do so.